Ara Berberian: Biographic data

-Berberian was born in Detroit, Michigan, on May 14, 1930 of Armenian parents.
+Berberian was born in Detroit, Michigan, on May 14, 1930, of Armenian parents.
 He died on February 21, 2005, in Boynton Beach, Florida.

 Early life and education

 Born in Detroit, Berberian attended the Culver Military Academy, a college preparatory school in Culver, Indiana, from which he graduated in 1948.
-One of his classmates and friends at Culver was baseball executive George Steinbrenner.
-He then matriculated to the University of Michigan where he earned a bachelor's degree in economics and a Master of Laws degree.
-While there he also studied voice privately with Kenneth Westerman and performed in several operas, musicals, and choral ensembles at the University.
+He then matriculated to the University of Michigan where he earned a bachelor's degree in economics and a J.D. in law.
+While there he also studied voice privately with Kenneth Westerman and performed in several operas, musicals, and choral ensembles at the university.

-After working as a lawyer for one year, Berberian became a pitcher in 1955 with a minor-league baseball team affiliated with the Kansas City Athletics.
-He left the team after one season to join the newly created United States Army Chorus in 1956, becoming an enlisted soldier in the United States Army.
+A star pitcher in baseball at Culver Military Academy, Berberian left law school after his first year in 1953 to pursue a career in baseball.
+He played minor league baseball for one season with a team affiliated with the Kansas City Athletics, but an injury led him to return and complete law school.
+After practicing law for one year, he was drafted in the US Army in 1956 and successfully auditioned to join the United States Army Chorus.
 In 1958 he left the chorus to pursue a singing career in New York City.
 There he became a pupil of celebrated pedagogue Beverly Peck Johnson of the Juilliard School.
 Over the next few years he sang as a soloist with the Robert Shaw Chorale and the New York City Opera (NYCO).